Doctoral Research Support Fellowship

-Doctoral Research Support Fellowships are competitive fellowships designed to support doctoral student dissertation research.
-These fellowships are given as grants-in-aid and may not cover the full costs of students' dissertation research.
+Doctoral Research Support Fellowships are competitive fellowships designed to support doctoral students' dissertation research.
+These fellowships are given as grants-in-aid and may not cover the total costs of students' dissertation research.
 Funds must be used only to cover expenses directly related to dissertation research, with recipients submitting a final report to the associate dean that details their progress and the use of their funds.
 The fellowships are available for continuing doctoral students enrolled at Texas State University and are offered twice per year.

 Your budget and budget rationale can include a request of up to $5,000 to help defray some of the expenses directly related to conducting your dissertation research.

 Examples of allowable expenditures include the following items: